John Candy: Death

-Candy publicly shared his experiences of living with severe anxiety and panic attacks.

-Candy died in his sleep at the age of 43, on March 4, 1994, in Durango, Mexico, while filming Wagons East; a spokeswoman said that Candy's cause of death was a heart attack.
-He struggled with obesity and weighed more than 375 lb at some points in his life.
-Candy had a number of risk factors for heart attack, including strong family history (his father had died prematurely of a heart attack, although his children say he was unaware of his genetic risk), smoking a pack of cigarettes a day, obesity, alcohol abuse, and cocaine use.
-However, Candy was concerned about his weight.
-He once lost 100 lbs over a summer while preparing to film Planes, Trains and Automobiles.
-He frequently dieted and exercised with trainers because of his family history.
+On March 4, 1994, while filming Wagons East in the Mexican city of Durango, Candy suffered a fatal heart attack in his sleep and died at the age of 43.

+Candy had a number of risk factors for a heart attack: obesity, a strong family history (his father had died of a heart attack at age 35 on Candy's fifth birthday, though Candy's own children said that he was unaware of his genetic risk), his habit of smoking a pack of cigarettes per day, and his abuse of alcohol and cocaine.
+Candy had long struggled with his weight, weighing over 375 lb (170 kg) at some points in his life.
+He once lost 100 lb (45 kg) over a summer while preparing to film Planes, Trains and Automobiles.
+Candy frequently dieted and exercised with personal trainers.

 Legacy

-Candy's funeral was held at St. Martin of Tours Catholic Church in Los Angeles with eulogies by Dan Aykroyd and Catherine O'Hara, and O'Hara's sister, Mary Margaret O'Hara sang her song Dark, Dear Heart.
-Candy was entombed in the mausoleum at Holy Cross Cemetery in Culver City.
-His crypt lies just above that of a fellow actor, Fred MacMurray.
+Candy's funeral was held at St. Martin of Tours Catholic Church in Los Angeles with a eulogy by Dan Aykroyd.
+He was entombed in the mausoleum at Holy Cross Cemetery in Culver City.

 On March 18, 1994, a special memorial service for Candy, produced by his former improvisation troupe the Second City, was broadcast across Canada.
+Catherine O'Hara gave the eulogy, while her sister Mary Margaret O'Hara sang her song "Dark, Dear Heart".